andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - Numbers are pronounced dialectally in level 2.
 135

-- Level 2 differs from level 1 in that icraab is retained.
+- Level 2 differs from level 1 in that *iʿrāb* is retained.
 143

-- Degree of icraab usage varies between speakers in level 2.
+- Degree of *iʿrāb* usage varies between speakers in level 2.
 143

-- Most speakers of level 2 drop icraab in: 143-144
+- Most speakers of level 2 drop *iʿrāb* in: 143-144
   1. proper names
   2. numbers